batashanwar570-lgtm/batashanwar570-lgtm/README.md

-README.md
-## Qoqnoos.App 🚀

-Qoqnoos.App is a software project focused on building modern digital solutions.

-## About

-This project explores application architecture, web development, APIs, and intelligent software solutions.

-## Project Structure Hi, I'm Batashanwar 👋
+# Hi, I'm Batashanwar 👋

 ## About Me